mattyoung101/tamara/README.md

 algorithm in the current directory, without blocking the main algorithm.
 Files will be named like:
 `dump_1740721386986_\cones_min_@_voter_builder.cpp:208.png`.
 This is invoked by the `DUMPASYNC` macro in the code.
-- `TAMARA_DEBUG_SKIP_VOTER`: TaMaRa will skip voter generation and just pass through the value on the 'A' port of the voter, and set 'err' to a constant zero.
+- `TAMARA_DEBUG_BYPASS_VOTER`: TaMaRa will bypass voter generation and instead generate a custom `$VOTER` cell type with 3 inputs and 2 outputs, as a blackboxed cell.
+This can be used to debug voter wiring.
-- `TAMARA_DEBUG_DUMP`: TaMaRa can pause execution at points where the `DUMP` macro is set and display the netlist as a graph.
-This is only intended for development usage.
+- `TAMARA_DEBUG_DUMP_BLOCK`: TaMaRa can pause execution at points where the `DUMP` macro is set and display the netlist as a graph.
+This enables that functionality.
+- `TAMARA_DEBUG_DUMP_RTLIL`: TaMaRa will dump the RTLIL text representation to the console at various points where the `DUMP_RTLIL` macro is called.
+This will not block the main algorithm.

 ## Compiling papers
 This repo also includes various papers including the proposal draft, presentation slides, and the actual